 Unfortunately, many people have a hard time using prescription retinoids consistently due to the side effects they can cause, such as dryness, irritation, flakiness, and peeling.
 Luckily, there are things you can do to mitigate these side effects.
 Keep reading for my expert tips on how to adjust your skincare routine to keep your skin comfortable while using a prescription retinoid!

-What Exactly is a Prescription Retinoid, and Who Needs One?
+What Is a Prescription Retinoid, and Who Needs One?

-In order for your skin to be able to use any type of vitamin A product, it has to convert it into retinoic acid.
-The reason prescription retinoids are so much stronger than over-the-counter retinol products is that they’re already in the form of retinoic acid.
-This means they’re completely bioavailable to your skin and can immediately get to work without needing to be converted.
+In order for your skin to use a retinoid, it has to convert it into retinoic acid.
+The reason prescription retinoids are so much stronger than non-prescription retinoids is that they’re already in the form of retinoic acid.
+In other words, they don’t require any conversions to get there and they’re completely bioavailable to your skin.

 Who Should Use a Prescription Retinoid?

-- Acne scarring (post-breakouts marks as well as indents from severe cystic acne)
+- Post-breakout marks as well as indents from severe cystic acne

 - Clogged pores (closed comedones)

 If you’re in your mid to late twenties and are strictly looking for preventative aging benefits, I recommend using non-prescription retinol, like the Advanced Resurfacing Serum.
 Learn more about how to know whether you should be using a prescription retinoid or non-prescription retinol in my beginner’s guide to retinol and retinoids.

 Why Should You Adjust Your Skincare Routine When Using a Prescription Retinoid?

 So why does starting a prescription retinoid mean you need to reconsider the rest of your skincare routine?